Germany opens memorial to Roma victims of Holocaust

 "The destiny of every single person murdered in this genocide is one of unspeakable suffering.
 Every single destiny, fills us, fills me, with sadness and shame."

 Discrimination against Sinti and Roma increased at alarming levels once Adolf Hitler took power in 1933.
-They were sent to forced labour camps and, from 1934, subjected to forced sterilisation as a result of the Nazis' "racial purity" laws.
+They were sent to forced labor camps and, from 1934, subjected to forced sterilization as a result of the Nazis' "racial purity" laws.

 By the start of World War Two, the Nazis' genocidal intent became clear as Sinti and Roma were deported to death camps, where they wore uniforms bearing a "Z" for "Zigeuner" (gypsy).